OUR WATER SYSTEM'S EARTHQUAKE READINESS

-Planning ahead means a greater chance of keeping your loved ones safe and sound - and greater peace of mind.
+Emergencies can happen any time, without warning.
+Planning ahead means a greater chance of keeping your loved ones safe - and greater peace of mind.

 Tackling one step at a time, as time and budget allow, can make the process seem less overwhelming.

 The key is to just start!
 There are many resources available to help you get going - we've provided a few on this page.

 1. Create a family emergency communication and action plan and practice it together

 - Steps to creating a family emergency plan (via Ready.gov).